-These financial statements have been prepared in New Zealand dollars.
+Presentation and Functional Currency of the Branch - These financial statements have been prepared in New Zealand dollars, which is the functional currency of the branch.

 Overview of Insurance Risk - The financial assets and liabilities are subject to market and insurance risk and other changes of experience assumptions that may have a material effect on NZ IFRS basis profit or loss and equity.
 Market risk is the risk that the fair value or future cash flows of a financial instrument, or liability of insurance contracts will vary because of changes in market prices.
 Market risk involves three types of risk: